sjsrey/ors/ors_address.md

 An alternative meaning would have *Open* as a verb in which case the talk that follows would be a call to arms for regional scientists to engage with open science and open source.

-As should be clear in what follows, I hold the second inteprertation to be correct, and this for two reasons.
+As should be clear in what follows, I hold the second interpretation to be correct, and this for two reasons.
 First, I have personally seen the impact that open source has had on scientific software development, primarily through my experiences with the packages STARS [@Rey:2006uh] and PySAL [@Rey:2010nc].
 While software was my point of entry into this open world, the impacts have spread beyond better software development models to influence many aspects of my day-to-day existence as an academic regional scientist.
 These impacts, which I outline in more detail below, have been profoundly positive.